Which states bring in the most non-tax revenue?

 How did the pandemic affect state revenue?

-In 2021, revenue from the federal government increased another 15.4%, while tax revenues increased a similar 15.3% (adjusted for inflation).
-States received $987.7 billion in general revenue from the federal government and $1.3 trillion in tax revenues.
+In 2021, revenue from the federal government increased another 15.4%, while tax revenues increased 15.3% (adjusted for inflation).
+Then between 2022 and 2023, revenue from the federal government decreased by 6.3%, in part because of the winding down of pandemic relief programs.

-Learn more about government revenue, read about how income tax differs between states, and get the latest data in your inbox by signing up for our newsletter.
+Learn which states contribute the most to federal revenue, receive the most federal aid, and get the latest data in your inbox by signing up for our newsletter.